Matt-Hayter/Mouse-Heart-Models/README.md

 - Atrial Myocyte Model, driven by an external stimulus
 - Atrial Myocyte Model coupled to Sinoatrial Pacemaker Cell model

-Developed within my Master's project for the University of Manchester
+Developed within my Master's project for the University of Manchester Physics Department